developerlee79/blue_cats/README.md

 The AI Agent matches semantic elements from both sources — such as service domain, product focus, and trend topics — to produce structured data that can be used in context-aware marketing workflows.

+## Future Development Roadmap

+**Multi-Platform Trend Collection**

+Currently, the trend data pipeline relies solely on Reddit.
+In future iterations, we plan to extend our crawling infrastructure to support additional platforms such as X (formerly Twitter) and other high-signal online communities, to broaden the scope and diversity of trend sources.

+**Advanced Trend Intelligence Features**

+Beyond presenting raw trend data, we aim to develop features that help content marketers and strategists better understand the lifecycle and origin of each trend.
+Planned capabilities include:

+- Estimating trend longevity and saturation
+- Identifying original sources and propagation paths
+- Providing automated research summaries for deeper insight
+-
+These enhancements are designed to support data-driven creative decisions, especially for teams that require context-aware content direction and timely market insights.